 7 scblo sts and 5 rows = 1.75x 1.75” square

 All the usual spots!

-You can come join us in many places!
-We’d LOVE to see your projects (even if they aren’t our patterns!) and share in the fun.
+You can come join me in many places!
+I’d LOVE to see your projects (even if they aren’t my patterns!) and share in the fun.

 You Might Also Like:

 Asymmetrical Scarf Crochet Pattern Our newest release, the Asymmetrical Scarf crochet pattern is here!
 This can be either a summer weight or winter weight scarf, depending on the yarn used.
 When I designed this pattern, I was wanting something different than the traditional scarf.
 I …

 The Paige Collection of Crochet Patterns I felt it was high time we put our Paige designs together in one place so each pattern in the collection of crochet patterns could be viewed.
 The collection includes a beanie, a scarfie (toddler scarf), a bib, a …